 Education Services for Overseas Students (ESOS)

 The Australian Government wants overseas students in Australia to have a safe, enjoyable and rewarding period of study.
 Australian laws promote quality education and consumer protection for overseas students.
-These laws are known as the Education Services for Overseas Students (ESOS) framework and they include the ESOS Act 2000 and the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2007 (National Code 2007).
-RGIT Australia is governed by the ESOS framework and is committed to fulfilling its obligations under the ESOS Act and the National Code.
+These laws are known as the Education Services for Overseas Students (ESOS) framework and they include The Education Services for Overseas Students Act 2000 (ESOS Act 2000) and National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2018 (National Code 2018).
+RGIT Australia is governed by the ESOS framework and is committed to fulfilling its obligations under ESOS Act 2000 and National Code 2018.

 Change of Institution or Course